fargozhu/js-dockers-connector/README.md

 # js-dockers-connector

+## Introduction

-This connector was developed to support a Loopback application to connect and perform Dockers operations.
+This connector was developed to support a Loopback application to perform Dockers operations.

+## Installation

+	npm install js-dockers-connector